adriangalilea/e-id/README.md

 - [x] feat: allow to unpinp higlight
 - [x] feat: /about how to add emoji domain to twitter
 - [x] usernames matching for url [username] convert to lowercase
+- [x] feat: list of forbidden handles
+  - [x] I don't need auth because it has higher priority than [username]
+  - [x] /null path to edit null username
+  - [x] enforce non allowing such handles in user creation from auth
+  - [x] enforce non allowing such handles in server actions
+  - [x] enforce non allowing such handles in /null
+  - [x] enforce not allowing different casing for the same url taken

 # blocked